-The Main car park is patrolled and open 24 hours, 7 days a week.
-There are toilet facilities and also access to a nearby playing area, as well as a field where dogs can be walked.
+The Main Car Park has are toilet facilities and also access to a nearby playing area, as well as a field where dogs can be walked.
 The main town is about a 10-minute walk down the main road.

 New Road Car Park

 New Road car park can be found further down the B3267 following the road towards Port Gaverne.
 It has approximately 100 spaces and is run by Cornwall council.
 There are two entrances, although the first section tends to fill up first, so the second is recommended.
 This car park also has public toilets (20p charge).
-Find up-to-date information on charges here.
+Find up-to-date information on car parking charges here.